This post may contain affiliate links. Read the full disclosure here.

 If you start to notice a couple of roots poking through, now’s the time to get your repotting stuff together – get yourself some perlite and potting mix at the very least, and a new pot.

-What size pot should you use to repot your house plant?
+What size pot should you repot your plant into?

 - You can send your plant into shock.